avarteqgmbh/omniauth-keycloak/README.md

 This extension introduces the method ```current_user``` to the Service as helper method to access the JWT Token of the logged in user / client.

-## Secure API Calls between services

-You have different possibilities to authenticate one api service to another.

 ### Integrate to Devise